-This year at Pomphlett we have been working really hard to redesign our current curriculum.
+Over the past two years, we have been working hard on curriculum development.
 The purpose of this is to ensure that the learning experiences provided for children are motivating, exciting and informed by current research related to cognitive development.

 OUR SCHOOL CURRICULUM

-At Pomphlett Primary School, our curriculum, built on a firm understanding of our overall school vision and values, is designed to inspire enthusiasm for learning, to ensure achievement and to support pupil well-being and happiness.
+Our curriculum, built on a firm understanding of our overall school vision and values, is designed to inspire enthusiasm for learning, to ensure achievement and to promote pupil well-being and happiness.

 We provide first hand learning experiences that allow children to develop interpersonal skills and build resilience.
 Our carefully structured cross-curricular approach enables our children to make meaningful links using their learning.